Mental Health Facilities Trumbull County, OH

 Compass Family And Community Services

-Compass Family And Community Services is a mental health treatment center in Trumbull County, OH, located at 320 High Street Ne, 44481 zip code area.
+Compass Family And Community Services is a mental health treatment clinic in Trumbull County, Ohio, located at 320 High Street Ne, 44481 zip code.
 Compass Family And Community Services provides outpatient treatment.
-Compass Family And Community Services offers trauma therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Compass Family And Community Services also supports military families, patients with eating disorders and people with HIV or AIDS.
-Additional services at Compass Family And Community Services consist of mentoring/peer support/consumer-run services, vocational rehabilitation services and court-ordered outpatient treatment.
+Compass Family And Community Services provides integrated dual diagnosis disorder treatment, behavior modification and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Compass Family And Community Services also supports veterans, patients with eating disorders and people with trauma.
+Additional services provided by Compass Family And Community Services consist of vocational rehabilitation services, case management and psychosocial rehabilitation services.

 Compass Family And Community Services Riverbend Center